-There are several British Eventing Competition levels comprising of Intro, Pre-Novice, Novice, Intermediate Novice, Intermediate and Advanced Intermediate.
+There are several British Eventing levels consisting of Intro, Pre-Novice, Novice, Intermediate Novice, Intermediate and Advanced Intermediate.

-The lowest level in british eventing is the Intro event.
-This is a recent addition to the eventing calendar and is ideal for those new to the sport.
+The Intro level is a reasonably recent addition to the eventing calendar and is ideal for those new to the sport.

-Riders who have competed at Advanced level in the preceeding two years cannot enter an Intro event, and horses with points are also excluded.
+Riders who have competed at Advanced level in the preceding two years cannot enter an Intro event; and horses with BE points are also excluded.

-You can enter as 'Hors Concours' or 'HC' (which means ‘without competing’), and you will not be counted when calculating the competition placings.
+However, you can enter Intro level eventing competitions as ‘Hors Concours’ or ‘HC’ (which means ‘without competing’), and you will not be counted when calculating the competition placings.

 The pre-novice is the next step up from novice and has an open section designed for horses who have won two or more PN events but whose riders are not yet ready to make the step up to novice.